DiogoFerrari/tidypolars4sci/docs/index.md

 ## Key features

-- **Fast**: Uses [Polars](https://github.com/pola-rs/polars) as backend for data manipulation.
+- **Fast**: Uses [Polars](https://docs.pola.rs/) as backend for data manipulation.
 So it inherits many advantages of Polars: fast, parallel, GPU support, etc.
 - **Tidy**: Keeps the data in tidy (rectangular table) format (no multi-indexes)
 - **Sintax**: While Polars is fast, the sintax is not the most intuitive.
 The package provides frontend methods that matches R's [Tidyverse](https://www.tidyverse.org/) functions, making it easier for users familiar with that ecosystem to transition to this library.
-- **Extended functinalities**: Polars is extended to provide many functionalities to facilitate data manipulation and and analysis.
+- **Extended functinalities**: Polars is extended to facilitate data manipulation and analysis for academic research.
-- **Research**: The package is design to facilitate academic research data analysis and reporting, making it easy to produce tables whose format are common in academic research.
-Output formats include LaTex, excel, and text-processing formats.
+- **Research**: The package is designed to facilitate academic research, data analysis, and reporting of the results.
+It provides functions to quickly produce tables using minimal code, and whose output matches the format commonly used in academic publications.
+Those output formats include LaTeX, Excel, CSV, and others.

 <!-- ## Details -->